wittyCode/ts-orm-benchmark/README.md

 - Every ordered part is assigned to a bill (1-n from bill to ordered part) with a big update statement.
 This is the bulk update we want to explore
 - All data for a customer needs to be able to be queried.
 This is where we should be able to see how big selects perform - ideally also when comparing different limits and offsets
 - Our marketing department can create marketing campaigns and roll them out to customers - this is where the many-to-many relation will be in place, a customer can be part of multiple campaigns at the same time and campaigns contain multiple customers.
+- A report is generated, that shows all adresses of customers within the marketing campaigns (join customers to their campaigns, join addresses to their customers, group by campaign)

 ![Data model](doc/data_model.png)